spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/3-using-the-codewriter.md

 }
 ```

-Each `CodeWriter` is designed to be a separate file, therefore each instance exposes the `UsingDirectives` method to define a list of using directives that should be at the top of the file:
+The output of each `CodeWriter` is intended to be a separate file, therefore each instance exposes the `UsingDirectives` method to define a list of using directives that should be at the top of the file:

 ```csharp
 public static CodeWriter Generate()